Warriors Orochi 4: Characters

 All remaining characters are voiced by their voice actors from their last playable appearance, with the exception of Ujiyasu Hōjō, who is now voiced by Masashi Ebara after the passing of previous voice actor Unsho Ishizuka.

-Hundun who's not part of the main story is unlockable through "Pandemonium" difficulty.
-Meaning your selected team will be unable to heal its health and magic while going through one of the random levels and completing the level without dying, in order to unlock that character.
+Hundun, who is not part of the main story, is unlockable through "Pandemonium" difficulty.
+The selected team will be unable to heal its health and magic while going through one of the random levels and completing the level without dying, in order to unlock that character.